Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

-Recall that the NT-XENT loss in Eq.~\eqref{eq:nxtent} maximizes the cosine similarity between representations of positive pairs while simultaneously minimizing the cosine similarity amongst representations of negative examples.
-However, Limitation (\textbf{L1}) points out that domain-agnostic graph augmentations can destroy task-relevant information and lead to corrupted positive pairs, i.e. pairs that no longer share task-relevant information.
-This implies that representation similarity will be maximized for samples that are \textit{not} semantically similar, and that the resulting representations may not be discriminative with respect to classes---i.e., intra-class samples may not have higher similarity than inter-class samples, counter to what is expected.
+Recall that contrastive losses maximize the similarity between representations of positive pairs while simultaneously minimizing the similarity amongst representations of negative samples.
+However, Obs. (\textbf{O1}) identifies that DAGAs have low affinity, which suggests that task-relevant information has been significantly altered.
+This implies that representation similarity will be maximized for samples that are \textit{not} semantically similar, e.g., false positive samples.
+Consequently, the resulting representations may not be discriminative with respect to downstream classes---i.e., \textit{intra}-class samples may have lower similarity than \textit{inter}-class samples, counter to what is expected.
+This claim is investigated in the following experiment.

-\mypar{Hypothesis.} If a model has learned discriminative representations, intra-class cosine similarity (on-diagonal blocks in \autoref{fig:modecollapse}) should be closer to 1 (high similarity) while inter-class similarity (off-diagonal blocks) should be closer to 0 (low similarity).

 \mypar{Experimental setup.} We measure the discriminative power of representations learned using GCL as follows: given models trained using GraphCL, InfoGraph and MVGRL, we extract representations for the entire dataset.
 Then, we calculate cosine similarity between all representation pairs.
-In Fig.~\ref{fig:modecollapse}, we plot the cosine similarity between representations (sorted by class label), such that the upper left and lower right quadrants correspond to the similarity between same-class representations.
-Representation similarity from an untrained model is also included.
-Results on additional datasets can be found in \autoref{appendix:3}.

-\mypar{Results.} MVGRL (Fig.~\ref{fig:MC_MVGRL}) and InfoGraph (Fig.~\ref{fig:MC_Infograph}) do not encounter corrupted positive pairs as they use diffusion-based views and direct mutual information maximization over sampled subgraphs, respectively.
-Correspondingly, MVGRL learns representations with high intra-class similarity and low inter-class similarity, as desired.
-InfoGraph has high intra-class similarity, but representation similarity is higher than MVGRL between inter-class samples.
-We note that the randomly initialized model (Fig.~\ref{fig:MC_Rand}) has higher absolute similarity for all representations than trained methods, but intra-class similarity is higher than inter-class similarity.
-However, GraphCL, which trains on corrupted pairs (Limitation (\textbf{L1})), has low intra-class similarity as seen in the upper-left quadrant (Fig.~\ref{fig:MC_GraphCL}).
-This implies that the model has not learned features that capture the semantic similarity between the samples of the same class.
+Representational similarity from an untrained model is also included.

+\mypar{Hypothesis.} If a model has learned discriminative representations, intra-class similarity should be high while inter-class similarity should be low.